Multimedia University: History

-Campuses
+Campuses & E-Learning

 MMU has two main campuses in Cyberjaya and Melaka.
 Previously there was another campus in Nusajaya, Johor but it has been closed.
 The Cyberjaya campus was founded in 1999 and is the main campus after becoming MMU.
 It is located in the smart city of Cyberjaya, known as the Silicon Valley of Malaysia.
-The Cyberjaya campus has seven faculties, namely the Faculty of Engineering (FOE), Faculty of Computing & Informatics (FCI), Faculty of Creative Multimedia (FCM), Faculty of Cinematic Arts (FCA), Faculty of Applied Communication (FAC) and Faculty of Management (FOM).
+The Cyberjaya campus has seven faculties, namely the Faculty of Artificial Intelligence and Engineering (FAIE), Faculty of Computing & Informatics (FCI), Faculty of Creative Multimedia (FCM), Faculty of Cinematic Arts (FCA), Faculty of Applied Communication (FAC) and Faculty of Management (FOM).

 The Melaka campus was founded in 1997 and is the secondary campus of MMU.
 It is located in Bukit Beruang which is close to the historic city of Melaka.
 The Melaka campus has four faculties, namely the Faculty of Engineering & Technology (FET), Faculty of Information Science & Technology (FIST), Faculty of Business (FOB) and Faculty of Law (FOL).
 The Melaka campus also has a Centre for Foundation Studies and Extension Education that offers foundation and diploma programs.